andre-j3sus/isel-leic-notes/6th-semester/cn/1-introduction-to-cloud-computing.md

 * Scale up and scale down;
 * Algorithms to control and allocate resources with loads - **workloads**;
-* Requires the computation and data distribution through multiple nodes.
+* Requires the computation and data distribution through multiple nodes;
+* Coordination between nodes is critical.

 ---